covobo/app/README.md

 docker-compose up -d
 ```

-Use this command to run an app in develop environment
+Use this command to run an app in develop environment (composer install required on a local machine for developing)

 ```bash
 docker-compose -f docker-compose.yaml -f docker-compose.dev.yaml up -d